 Everyone at Harvard is inventing something.
 Harvard undergraduates believe that inventing a job is better than finding a job. – Larry Summers, Harvard University President

-While many of our Black students are matriculate and graduate in search of jobs and careers, laudable indeed, we need our students educating themselves into building companies and launched preceding graduation.
+While many of our Black students matriculate and graduate in search of jobs and careers, laudable indeed, we need our students educating themselves into building companies to launched post graduation.
 The Social Network will spark your mind, further developing ideas and relationships into fruition while increasing your Black net worth.

 9. Baby Boom

-If you are a single Black mom struggling between life as a mother and career woman, check out Baby Boom.
-It’s an 80’s comedy dramatizing Diane Keaton as J.C.
+If you are a single mom struggling between life as a mother and career woman, check out Baby Boom.
+It’s an 80’s comedy dramatized by the quirkiness of Diane Keaton as J.C.
 Watt, a successful businesswoman who suddenly inherits a relative’s child, hurling her into mommy hood.
-In a male chauvinist world, she clumsily juggles her new-found role into disaster until discovering a creative balance for her child and career.
+In a male chauvinist world, she clumsily juggles her new-found role from disaster to creative balance with new business for child and pivoting career.

 11. The Defiant Ones